 Website Design Is Just The Beginning.

-Now that that old yellow directory has all but died off, the design of your website, or websites, has become crucial.
+Now that that old yellow directory has died off, the design of your website, or websites, has become crucial.

 Because it’s what a potential new customer sees and experiences before they even pick up the telephone to call you.
 You may well have a Facebook page but the first thing a client will do on your Facebook page is click the link to take a look at your website.

 Your website needs to be found.
 When a potential new client uses Google to find “Your Service + Your Location” you need to show up and show up high.
 It’s not a co-incidence that the same businesses appear on Google’s search results pages time after time.
 It’s been engineered that way by some very clever people.

 That’s why you should initially work on two key areas;